 I attended Goldsmiths College in London to study how design can make the world a better place.
 My small class was filled with students from around the world who were interested in designing a healthier society for all of us.
-I chose to look at museum exhibition design through that lens and theorized that we need to take the museum out of the museums…that’s a long story for another day… there were jobs in this kind of thing, right?
+I chose to look at museum exhibition design through that lens and theorized that we need to take the museum out of the museum…that’s a long story for another day… there were jobs in this kind of thing, right?

 Reinventing myself take 23.7: moved to Portland, Oregon, and worked as a graphic designer until I could get myself on the next trail: The Pacific Crest Trail in 2006.